outsinre/outsinre.github.com/_posts/2014-11-05-github-domain-cdn.md

   </tr>
  </tbody>
 </table>
 * Now you can access your blog from both subdomain and top domain.
-Although top domain does not support CDN individually, but if both subdomain CNAME and top domain A records are configured, github will create redirect between the two.
+Although top domain does not support CDN individually, but if both subdomain CNAME and top domain A records are configured, github itsefl will create redirect between the two based on the **CNAME file** in the github page root directory.
 Refer to <a href="https://help.github.com/articles/tips-for-configuring-an-a-record-with-your-dns-provider/#configuring-a-www-subdomain" target="_blank">Configuring a www subdomain</a>.
-Since the `CNAME` file in githug pages are `www.example.com`, then when you input `example.com` in your browser, github will redirects you to `www.example.com`.
+Since the `CNAME` file in github pages are `www.example.com`, then when you input `example.com` in your browser, github will redirects you to `www.example.com`.
+Although

 <div class="message">
 Till now, both subdomain and top domain support CDN!